 Why use search remarketing?
 This digital marketing technique can help make the most of your time, your efforts and even your budget by accessing a more niche audience for your message.

-Defining Search Remarketing
+What is Search Remarketing

 Remarketing is a method to target potential customers online in a smarter way, designed to drive conversions through identifying quality traffic.

 According to Econsultancy, search marketing is “a form of behavioural retargeting where a user of a search engine will be targeted with display ads based on their search queries.”

-There are many online marketing strategies that brands use to attract clients; search remarketing is one of them.
-It allows you to place your brand on banner ads and show them off to potential customers who have expressed an interest to your brand or industry.
-Search remarketing gives businesses the opportunity to think like a customer.
+There are many online marketing strategies that brands use to attract clients – remarketing is one of them.
+It allows you to place your brand on banner ads and show them off to potential customers who have already expressed an interest in your product or industry.

-As an example of search remarketing, a customer looks for running shoes through an online shopping website.
+As an example of remarketing, imagine a customer looks for running shoes through an online shopping website.
 By using remarketing, brands of running shoes will create a user profile of the customer and offer relevant ads.

 Many digital marketers use this method in their digital marketing plan.
 Web traffic converts two percent of first visits, while 98 percent of web traffic converts through search remarketing.

 Search Remarketing and Site Remarketing: What is the Difference?

 Search remarketing and site remarketing are synonymous, except for one aspect.
 Once you’ve used remarketing for your business, be aware that results will be instant because of the immediate call-to-action button with relevant ads.

-Search remarketing captures the attention of potential clients that conduct online searches; the online searches are relevant to goods and services to a certain industry that allows businesses to lure customers to a certain brand.
+Search remarketing captures the attention of potential clients that conduct online searches.
+These online searches are relevant to goods and services in a certain industry, which allows businesses to lure customers to their brand.

 This works via a pixel within their website, which sets a cookie in the consumer’s browser.
 The cookie allows the digital marketer to pinpoint the website client with ads elsewhere on the Internet through site remarketing.

 As for search remarketing, it is an advertising method that digital marketers use to display ads to clients who have never visited their website.
-Search remarketing gives digital marketers a plethora of opportunities to attract users who conduct online searches that are relevant to their business.
+It also gives digital marketers a plethora of opportunities to attract users who conduct online searches that are relevant to their business.

 In this context, the main difference between site and search remarketing is the audience it attracts.
 However, both forms of remarketing are equal in its way of how it attracts its target audience.

 How Does Search Remarketing Work?

 Every time a new visitor comes to the website, the pixel drops an anonymous cookie.
-Later on, when the cookie visitor browses through the Web, the cookie will allow the re-targeter to know when to provide ads.
+Later on, when the cookie visitor browses through the Web, this allows the re-targeter to know when to provide ads.

-There is something you should consider about search remarketing; it gives the brand or business the ability to reach relevant, potential and new customers that were unexposed to the brand before.
+There is something you should consider about search remarketing.
+It gives the brand or business the ability to reach relevant, potential and new customers that were unexposed to the brand before.

 Benefits of Search Remarketing

 There are many advantages when it comes to search remarketing and many digital marketers utilise these.
-Search remarketing increases brand awareness, gains exposure to a brand, and increases ROI in a business.
+It can increases brand awareness, gains exposure for a brand, and increases ROI in a business.

-Search remarketing is so effectual because it concentrates the advertisements on people who are already familiar with the brand; the advertisements are also concentrating on people who have recently shown interest.
+Search remarketing is so effective because it concentrates the advertisements on people who are already familiar with the brand.
+The advertisements are also concentrated on people who have recently shown interest.

-Another advantage would be that search remarketing reminds customers their desire to purchase the product and possibly bring them back to the website; it also establishes brand awareness to the potential customers through repeated exposure.
+Another advantage would be that search remarketing reminds customers of their desire to purchase the product and possibly bring them back to the website.
+It also establishes brand awareness to the potential customers through repeated exposure.

-It also re-attracts customers who have searched the brand name or a keyword that defines with the brand.
-The brand considers people who are planning on acquiring or buying the product to be much more valuable to the company.
+It also re-attracts customers who have searched the brand name or a keyword that defines the brand.
+The brand considers people who are planning on buying the product to be much more valuable to the company.